Agora: Trust Less and Open More in Verification for Confidential Computing: Evaluation

 \subsubsection{Verification Result}

-\name's results align with VeriWASM's, as all functions passing VeriWASM's SFI verification can also pass \name's.
-However, some functions cannot be verified by either system.
-Interestingly, this doesn't match their paper's claim that all binaries in SPEC 2006 can be verified.
-We reported this discrepancy to the authors but didn't receive their response until submission.
-We observe approximately 70 failed functions in \texttt{gobmk} and a few other failures in \texttt{h264ref} and \texttt{milc}.
-Upon investigation, we discover that the failures are primarily due to incorrect abstract interpretation due to incomplete instruction semantics modeling.
-For example, a conditional move to heap base (i.e., $\tt rdi$), $\tt cmova$, lacks detailed semantics in function \texttt{clear\_persistent\_owl\_cache} from \texttt{gobmk}.
-Subsequent heap access uses a heap base of unknown value, deeming the heap unsafe.
+\name's results align with VeriWASM, as all functions verified by VeriWASM also pass \name's.
+However, some functions cannot be verified by either system, even though \cite{veriwasm} states that all binaries in SPEC 2006 can be verified.
 We speculate that the inconsistencies are due to slight variations in the compilation toolchains.